News

 “I feel privileged to welcome these highly talented new professors to the Faculty of Information,” said Dean Javed Mostafa.
 “I am confident we will see exceptional work from all of them in the years to come.”

-Joel Alleyne – Assistant Professor, CLTA, Part-time
+Joel Alleyne – Assistant Professor, Teaching Stream, CLTA, Part-time

 Start Date: July 1, 2024

 Joel Alleyne is a consultant, researcher, entrepreneur and manager, who has worked with many organizations in both the public and private sectors across the Americas and in Europe.
-In 2003, he was appointed to the Entovation 100 Global Knowledge Leadership Map which includes global thought leaders and practitioners who shape the new knowledge-based economy.
+In 2003, he was appointed to the Entovation 100 Global Knowledge Leadership Map, which includes global thought leaders and practitioners who shape the new knowledge-based economy.

 He is currently Practitioner in Residence with the Knowledge Media Design Institute (KMDI) and a lecturer at the Faculty of Information.
 He is also a faculty member and Senior Research Associate with the Kaieteur Institute for Knowledge Management.